kazemicode/Twitter-iOS/README.md

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ## Twitter - Part I

+This is a basic twitter app to read your tweets.

 Time spent: **4** hours spent in total